Motley Fool is an investment and finance company declaring it outperformed the S&P 500 three times for over two decades.

 Boasting it is 336% versus the 79% returns from the S&P 500.

-Motley Fool Stock Advisor Reviews: Who Owns Motley Fool
+Motley Fool Stock Advisor Review: Who Owns Motley Fool

 The brothers David Gardner and Tom Gardner are the founders of Motley Fool.